By FTLapps

 Stable

-The latest update focused on stability, indicating the app is currently in maintenance mode rather than active feature expansion.
+Recent updates focused on technical SDK support, indicating the app is in maintenance mode rather than active growth.